EricNunezz/SophmoreProject/SmartFit/README.md

 Supabase

 Database:
-PostgresSQL
+Supabase database with PostgresSQL

 Project Timeline:
 -------
-Week 5-6: Project Setup & Authentication
+Week 5-6: Project Setup
 Set up the development environment
+Install dependencies
-Install dependencies (Node.js, Express.js, MySQL, OpenAI API) Configure the database
+Setup the database

+Week 7-8: Authentification & Quiz UI
 Build user authentication (register, login, session handling) Ensure secure authentication flow

-Week 7-8: Quiz & AI Integration
 Develop quiz UI for user input

+Week 9-12: Gemini API
+Setup Gemini API & Test
-Create an API to send quiz responses to OpenAI API Process AI-generated workout plans and store them in the database
+Create an API to send quiz responses to Gemini API Process AI-generated workout plans and store them in the database

-Week 9-10: Dashboard & Workout Tracking
+Week 13-15: Dashboard & Testing
-Display AI-generated workout plan on the user dashboard Implement workout logging system for users to track progress
+Display AI-generated workout plan on the user dashboard Implement workout logging system for users to track progress Ensure all user cases work and test program

-Week 11-13: Testing & Optimization
-Perform full application testing and debugging Optimize database queries and API performance

-Week 14-15 Deploy & Final Adjustments
-Final Testing and fixes

 Each phase of the project is given two weeks to allow time for: